val-town/vt/README.md

 - `dangerousOperations.confirmation`: Whether to do confirmations on actions that might cause you to lose local state, like `vt pull`.
-- `editorTemplate`: The val URI for the editor files that you are prompted about when you run a `vt clone`, `vt remix`, or `vt create`.
+- `editorTemplate`: The Val URI for the editor files that you are prompted about when you run a `vt clone`, `vt remix`, or `vt create`.

 ## LLMs